 If you are interested in keeping fit, the University also has three gyms and runs classes dedicated to mental and physical well-being.

-Every student enrolled at Cardiff University is automatically a member of Cardiff Students’ Union, which is run by a committee of students and is dedicated to the social and welfare needs of all students on campus.
-The Union building includes a bar, nightclub, concert venue, retail shops, cafes, letting agency and advice centre.
-It runs its own student newspaper, magazine, radio station and television station.
+Every student enrolled at Cardiff University is automatically a member of Cardiff Students' Union, ranked the 2nd best Students’ Union in the UK.
+Run by students, for students, it is dedicated to supporting the social life and wellbeing of the student community.
+The Union building includes a bar, nightclub, concert venue, retail shops, cafés, letting agency and advice centre.
+It also runs its own student newspaper, magazine, radio station and television station.

 The best way to make friends is to join a "student society".
 These clubs are very important to student life and are run by other students.
 There are more than 240 societies, many of which represent areas of the world including: Canada, China, India, Pakistan, Nigeria and many more.